Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Here’s the ultimate Thailand packing list, so you know exactly what to bring to Thailand and also what you can leave safely at home.

-Should You Take a Backpack or Suitcase for Travelling Thailand?
+Should You Take a Backpack or Suitcase for Travelling Thailand

-Having spent a fair amount of time travelling around Southeast Asia and having had both backpacks and suitcases, I would say it highly depends on how many places you are going and what you got planned.
+This is one of the most asked questions I get.
+Having spent a fair amount of time travelling Southeast Asia and with both backpacks and suitcases, I would say it highly depends on how many places you are going and what you have got planned.

-If you are only going for a two-week vacation on one of the Thai islands and staying in the same place, it is definitely okay to just take a wheeled suitcase, like this spinner suitcase from Travelpro.
+If you are only going for a two-week vacation on one of the Thai islands and staying in the same place, it is okay to just take a wheeled suitcase, like this spinner suitcase from Travelpro.

-Simply because you can expect the roads to be uneven with holes and patches, sandy paths getting onto boats, narrow flights of stairs and there are usually no sideways to walk on, which makes is challenging and not very enjoyable travelling with a big suitcase.
+However, if you are planning a big Thailand itinerary with various stops across the north and the south, I definitely think a backpack is the better choice.
+You can expect the roads to be uneven with holes and patches, sandy paths getting onto boats, narrow flights of stairs and there are usually no sideways to walk on, which makes it challenging and not very enjoyable travelling with a big suitcase.

-Above all, I highly recommend you evaluate closely what you need and how much you should take.
+Alternatively, consider a hybrid – a backpack on wheels!
+And above all, I highly recommend you evaluate closely what you need and how much you should take.
 Less is often more.
-You don’t want to travel with any bag or suitcase over 55L as this will immediately give you the opportunity to over pack.
+You don’t want to travel with any bag or suitcase over 55L as this will immediately allow you to overpack.
+Trust me, there is nothing worse than walking around with a super heavy backpack in tropical weather and sweating from every pore of your body!

-What to Wear in Thailand?
+What to Wear in Thailand

-Depending on where you are going in Thailand, the clothes you pack may vary, however there are some general rules:
+Depending on where you are going in Thailand, the clothes you pack may vary, however, there are some general rules:

 2. In the mountainous north, you’ll find cooler temperatures during November to February.
 Keep in mind that this is also peak tourist season and things will generally be a bit busier and booking ahead is recommended.

-4. In contrast, the south of Thailand has beaches and there are basically two seasons, wet and dry.
+4. In contrast, the south of Thailand has beaches and there are two seasons, wet and dry.
 What’s unique is that each coast also has its own weather.

-What Clothes to Pack for Thailand?
+What Clothes to Pack for Thailand

 In general, good casual attire would be a t-shirt and shorts while avoiding sleeveless shirts or singlets for the guys and short skirts and summer dresses and tops that don’t show off cleavage, your bum or shoulders too much, like spaghetti strap shirts for the ladies and anything that is too revealing.